 5.4.3.1 Affected Land Use, Zoning, and Transportation

-The pipeline routes associated with the project primarily use existing public right-of-way or utility corridors (see Table 5-42).
+The pipeline routes associated with the project primarily use existing public right-of-way (see Table 5-42).
+Transportation lands account for approximately 95 percent of the total area affected by the supply and return flow routes.